evkx/evkx.github.io/content/models/byd/tang/Tang_EV600/_index.md

-For the third row there is an two seat bench with 50:50 split.
-You can fold down the seats when not used to create a larger cargo capacity.
+The third row has a two-seat bench with a 50:50 split.
+Again, you can fold down the seats when not used to create a larger cargo capacity.

 ## Climate system